-5 fast facts about sloths
+6 fast facts about sloths

 Sloths are an ecosystem in and of themselves, and they have a mutually beneficial relationship with moths, according to the Royal Society.
 Sloths allow algae to grow on their fur, which acts as camouflage for life among the green leaves of the jungle canopy and also as an extra source of nutrition.
 (Yes, they eat it.)
 The moths help the algae to grow, and in return have a home on the sloth itself.
 Indeed, sloth moths have evolved to live nowhere else but in sloth fur!

-2. Sloths come down to the ground once a week to poop
+3. Sloths come down to the ground once a week to poop.

 Sloths have a very slow digestive system, and they only need to leave the tree canopy to use the bathroom once a week.
 But there's more to the story than just the long time between bathroom breaks.